SAP-samples/security-research-taintgraphs/PAVUDI/README.md

 Here lies the PAVUDI model and dataset for the paper "PAVUDI: Patch-based Vulnerability Discovery using Machine Learning" submitted to the ACSAC'23 conference.

-PAVUDI is a causal graph isomorphism network trained on tained graphs to detect vulnerabilities inside patches.
+PAVUDI is a causal graph isomorphism network trained on taint graphs to detect vulnerabilities inside patches.

 Disclaimer:
-The data extraction takes some time, hence we publish the dataset here containing the FFmpeg and QEMU taintgraphs.
+The data extraction takes some time, hence we publish the dataset here containing the FFmpeg and QEMU taint graphs.
 The training and data preprocessing pipeline may also take a while.